Tongjai-Yampaka/GPU-Programming/Introduction.md

 ## Why accelerator technology today?
 - Investment on GPU technology makes more sense today than in 2004.
 - CPU uni-processor speed is not doubling every 2 years anymore!
-- Case: investing in an accelerator that gives ~10x speedup:
-  - TODAY speedup 1.15x per year: 10x today would be 4.9x acceleration in 5 years.
 - Consider the point that GPU parallel performance is doubling every 18 months!

 # Can we get 100x speedups?
 - You can get hundred-fold speedup for some algorithms.
-- It depends on the non-parallel part: Amdahl’s law.
 - Look for alternative ways to perform the computations that are more parallel.
 - An accelerated program is going to be as fast as its serial part.